ComputationalRadiationPhysics/picongpu/docs/source/install/profile.rst

 Piz Daint (CSCS)
 ----------------

-For this profile to work, you need to download the :ref:`PIConGPU source code <install-dependencies-picongpu>` and install :ref:`boost, PNGwriter, libSplash and ADIOS <install-dependencies>` manually.
+For this profile to work, you need to download the :ref:`PIConGPU source code <install-dependencies-picongpu>` and install :ref:`boost, zlib, libpng, c-blosc, PNGwriter, libSplash and ADIOS <install-dependencies>` manually.

 .. note::